 If you've been minimized, hushed up, or disenfranchised in your life in some way this probably sounds familiar.

 I was reminded of this while reading something else recently.
-A reporter in New Mexico (where I grew up) used the term “poverty mentality” to describe problems in the state.
+A reporter in New Mexico (my home state) used the term “poverty mentality” to describe problems in the region.

 It also suggests another phrase, that of “scarcity thinking.”
 But they are not the same thing, and the difference matters.

 Many people in New Mexico struggle with a poverty mindset.

 If you've never been subject to the effects of poverty or it has been a long time, this mindset can be difficult to relate to.

 Questions like “Why don’t people below the poverty line eat better?” lack the understanding of what it’s like to be mired in poverty without access to a basic level of stability.
 To be able to ask that question is to be privileged enough not to have the problem.

 A couple of blocks from where I used to live in Albuquerque is a corner store called the Country Club Market.
 The store sells, among other things, cigarettes, soda, some household goods, and those little rolls of chocolate and powdered donuts for $1.39.